ptr727/PlexCleaner/README.md

     - `VerifyOptions:RegisterInvalidFiles`: Add files that fail verify and repair to the `ProcessOptions:FileIgnoreList`.
     - `ProcessOptions:ReEncodeAudioFormats` : `opus` codec added to default list.
   - File logging and console output is now done using structured Serilog logging.
-    - Basic logging options are used, configuration from JSON is not currently supported.
+    - Basic console and file logging options are used, configuration from JSON is not currently supported.

 ## Use Cases